microsoft/MetaOpt/MetaOptimize/README.md

 or with [Zen](https://dl.acm.org/doi/10.1145/3422604.3425930).
 Make sure you install both solvers and configure the proper Gurobi license.
 If you are in academia, you can follow the instructions on Gurobi's website to obtain a license.

-## How to use MetaOpt to analyze my heuristics
+## Analyzing heuristics using MetaOpt

 <p align="center">
 <img src="metaopt_workflow.png" width="100%">